 Bringing any of these books to the training is entirely optional.
 Upon arrival, students will receive The Sacred Fig Reader, which will serve as the master course curriculum & guide.

 Rising Strong, by Brené Brown.
-(Dives into vulnerability, shame, and worthiness)
+(Dives deeper into vulnerability, shame, and worthiness)

 Light on Yoga, B.K.S.
 Iyengar (This serves more like an asana reference manual, not really one to read cover to cover)

 what you get